LionyxML/r-qr/README.md

 ## Install

-In the project directory, you can run:
+From the project directory, you can run:

 `npm install`